Skip to content

 There are a multitude of health benefits to this vegetable rice dish if prepared as directed.
 Here are a few you can gain by using the ingredients in this dish:

-• Cumin- High in antioxidants, is anti-inflammatory, can help control blood sugar
+• Cumin: High in antioxidants, is anti-inflammatory, and can help control blood sugar

-• Cardamon- Packed with antioxidants, may lower blood pressure, may help with digestive problems
+• Cardamom: Packed with antioxidants, may lower blood pressure, may help with digestive problems

-• Cinnamon- Is loaded with antioxidants, has anti-inflammatory properties, and may lower blood sugar level
+• Cinnamon: Loaded with antioxidants, has anti-inflammatory properties, and may lower blood sugar level

 • It’s gluten-free